QSMxT/QSM-CI/README.md

 ### Realistic in-silico head phantom

 To generate input data using the head phantom, you should use the `--head` option in `qsm-forward`.
-You will also need to provide the `data/` directory from the [realistic in-silico head phantom](https://doi.org/10.34973/m20r-jt17) repository, with permission from the authors, and place it in the working directory.
+You will also need to provide the `data/` directory from the [realistic in-silico head phantom](https://doi.org/10.34973/m20r-jt17) repository (Marques, J. P., 2021) with permission from the authors, and place it in the working directory.
 It should be structured as follows:

 ```
 data